-- (a) The maturity profile and credit-sensitivity of the liabilities; - (b) The mix of secured funding and unsecured funding; - (c) The extent of reliance on a single fund provider or a group of related fund providers; particular markets, instruments or products (e.g. interbank borrowing, retail versus wholesale deposits, and repo agreements and swaps); and intragroup funding; - (d) Geographical location, industry or economic sector of fund providers; and - (e) The currency of funding sources.
+- (a) The maturity profile and credit-sensitivity of the liabilities; - (b) The mix of secured funding and unsecured funding; - (c) The extent of reliance on a single fund provider or a group of related fund providers; particular markets, instruments or products (e.g. interbank transactions and retail versus wholesale deposits); and intragroup funding; - (d) Geographical location, industry or economic sector of fund providers; and - (e) The currency of funding sources.